DavidMo666/music_resource_management_sys/README.md

    - Cached user session information and music resource data based on Redis, reducing database access pressure in high-concurrency scenarios and lowering interface response latency;
    - Conducted system scalability and stability benchmarking using JMeter, simulating access scenarios with 1000+ concurrent users to verify the system's reliability under high concurrency.

-<span style="color:red">This project is expected to be officially launched in April 2026.
+This project is expected to be officially launched in April 2026.
 Currently, it is in the stage of internal development and testing.
-Therefore, only the basic version will be open-sourced for now, while the fully optimized version will not be open-sourced externally.</span>
+Therefore, only the basic version will be open-sourced for now, while the fully optimized version will not be open-sourced externally.
+But we promise to make the optimized version open-source on the day of its launch.
+The repository for the optimized version is: